-Anaplan Use Case 4: Linear Interpolation
+Anaplan Use-Case 4: Linear Interpolation

 Linear Interpolation is a mathematical method used to estimate values between two known numbers.
 While not common, it does occasionally pop up in business planning.
 The upcoming article focuses on a specific use-case involving Linear Interpolation.

-NOTE: This article is a segment of the Anaplan Use Cases series.
-If you haven’t already, I encourage you to read through the introductory blog Why Anaplan Use Cases Series? to understand the background behind this endeavor.
+NOTE: This article is a segment of the Anaplan Use-Cases Series.
+If you haven’t already, I encourage you to read through the introductory blog Why Anaplan Use-Cases Series? to understand the background behind this endeavor.

 Context

 A hypothetical pharmaceutical company Bio Well markets and sells drugs to counter imbalances of nutrients in human body to achieve long-term wellness.
-Bio Well successfully launched an anti-diabetic drug a few years back.
+Bio Well successfully launched an anti-diabetic drug a few years ago.
 If an adult human takes one pill a year, he/she can, very well, keep any existing/potential diabetic problem at bay, without any side effects.

 Every year end, the Sales, Marketing, and Manufacturing departments seek R&D department’s help in estimating quantity of anti-diabetic drug required for 9 future years, so that they can prepare for required personnel and infrastructure to support the expected future supply.